visrealm/pico9918/README.md

 You can do this from an elevated (Administator) command prompt in your python directory e.g. `C:\Program Files\Python310\` by creating a symlink with the command: `mklink python3.exe python.exe`.

 The custom python build tools are used to convert binary data (images) into code.
 These also require the [pillow](https://pypi.org/project/pillow/) library - ([Installation instructions for pillow](https://pillow.readthedocs.io/en/latest/installation/basic-installation.html))

+## Thanks

+Special thanks to [JasonACT (AtariAge)](https://forums.atariage.com/profile/82586-jasonact/) for hand-crafting the F18A mode's on-board TMS9900 "GPU" in ARM assembly and providing other valuable input to the project.

 ## Discussion